DawidBorkowskiUWS/SSMMP-a-simple-protocol-for-Service-Mesh-management/README.md

 The novelty of SSMMP consists in the dynamic establishment and closing of communication sessions at runtime based on the configurations assigned to sockets and plugs by the Manager.
 <br>
 <br>
-Although a similar approach has already been used in Netflix  (as dedicated software), it can be fully exploited in Netflix by extending the network protocol stack with SSMMP.
+Although a similar approach has already been used in <a href="https://netflixtechblog.com/zero-configuration-service-mesh-with-on-demand-cluster-discovery-ac6483b52a51?gi=1a42415024ae"> Netflix </a>   (as dedicated software), it can be fully exploited in Netflix by extending the network protocol stack with SSMMP.
 <br>
 <br>
 Since executing, scaling and reconfiguration of CNApp can be done by SSMMP, it seems reasonable to include SSMMP as an integral part of CNApp.